UProxy

 uProxy was an extension for Chrome and Firefox, which allowed users to access the Internet via a web proxy.
-This project has been superseded by Outline VPN.
+This project has been superseded by Snowflake (software).
 The extension works by enabling a user to share their Internet connection with someone else.
 Google Ideas provided funding for the development which was carried out by the University of Washington and Brave New Software — the same organization behind the anti-censorship tool Lantern.
 The extension is intended to allow users to get more secure access to the Internet without being monitored.
 It is free/libre software under Apache license 2.0.
 The software has been discontinued, stating on their website " uProxy was an open source project led by the University of Washington and seeded by Jigsaw.
 Although the project is no longer supported, the code is still available on GitHub."